document is to be used as a guideline to plan for staffing,

 A three-year Technology Plan (July 1,

-The Technology Plan will include a
+The Technology Plan includes a

 schedule for replacing/upgrading computers, and a plan for